 Photo: आशीष_भटनागर / Wikimedia Commons

 Sri Krishna Museum is solely dedicated to Lord Krishna and his life.
 There are paintings which depict his life and important events which have occurred on the land of Kurukshetra.
 The museum presents the personality of Krishna as mentioned in Mahabharata and Ramayana.
 There are six galleries in the museum divided into two blocks with three galleries each.
-Stone sculptures, bronze pottery, bronze castings, leaf etchings, clay paintings, clothes, miniature paintings and varied terracotta paintings have been put on display.
+This museum is one of the most interesting tourist attractions in Kurukshetra.
+Stone sculptures, bronze pottery, bronze castings, leaf etchings, clay paintings, and varied terracotta paintings have been put on display.

 Location: Thanesar City Railway Station, Railway Station Area, Kurukshetra, Thanesar, Haryana